Loethor/book_summaries/deep-work/readme.md

 **Deep work:**  Professional activies performed in a state of distraction-free concentration that push your cognitive capabilities to their limit.
 These Efforts create new value, improve your skill, and are hard to replicate.
 **Shallow work:** Noncognitively demanding, logistical-style tasks, often performed while distracted.
 These efforts tend to not create much new value in the world and are easy to replicate.
-**The Deep work Hypothesis:** THe ability to perform deep work is becoming increasingly rare at exactly the same time it is becoming increasingly valuable in our economy.
+**The Deep work Hypothesis:** The ability to perform deep work is becoming increasingly rare at exactly the same time it is becoming increasingly valuable in our economy.
 AS a consequence, the few who cultivate this skill, and then make it the core of their working life, will thrive.

 Key learnings:
  - Deep work, thought a burden to prioritize, was crucial for his goal of changing the world.